cromozooom/responsive-email/dev/_V02/template/rowHeader/README.md

 1. set the *trakingSource* inside the **trakingSource** variable
 2. *images* are optional for header and for CTA (call to action).
-If you set the images to false it will display only text images format name is:
+If you set the images to false it will display only the text inside **rowHeaderTitle** variable images format name is:
 		**name_en.jpg** (you must put only the **"name"**)
 		ex: if the image name is **promo_02_en.jpg**, you must put only **"promo_02"**